 NCI Cancer Research Data Commons

-The CRDC provides access to data from NCI programs such as The Cancer Genome Atlas (TCGA) and its pediatric counterpart, Therapeutically Applicable Research to Generate Effective Treatments (TARGET), and The Clinical Proteomics Tumor Analysis Consortium (CPTAC), through:
+As a major component within the broader National Cancer Data Ecosystem, the CRDC provides access to data-type specific repositories (genomic, proteomic, comparative oncology, imaging, and others) and data from NCI programs such as The Cancer Genome Atlas (TCGA) and its pediatric counterpart, Therapeutically Applicable Research to Generate Effective Treatments (TARGET), and The Clinical Proteomics Tumor Analysis Consortium (CPTAC), through:

 The CRDC is growing to include a wider range of data.
 The fundamental principles of the CRDC include:

-- Build with the input and collaboration of the broad research community
+- building with the input and collaboration of the broad research community.

-- Build in an open and modular way to make components extendable and reusable
+- building in an open and modular way to make components extendable and reusable.

-- To ensure broad interoperability, base the Data Commons on standards developed by coalitions, such as:
+- ensuring broad interoperability, by basing the Data Commons on standards developed by coalitions, such as:

-- Adhere to FAIR principles of data stewardship: Findable, Accessible, Interoperable, and Reusable
+- striving for FAIR principles of data stewardship: Findability, Accessibility, Interoperability, and Reusability.

-The Data Commons Framework describes the core principles and components on which the CRDC is being built.
+The Data Commons Framework describes the core principles and components on which the CRDC has been built upon.